Stevens banned 1 year, fined $500K for shoving Lowry

 Golden State went on to lose 123-109 and now trails Toronto in the series, 2-1.

-“There’s no place for that,” Lowry told reporters after the game.
+“There’s no place for that,” Lowry told reporters Wednesday.
 “He had no reason to touch me.
 He had no reason to reach over two seats and then say some vulgar language to me.
 There’s no place for people like that in our league.”

 Lowry called for Stevens’ ban to be permanent when he met with reporters one day after the game.